How A Fractional Head of Logistics Model Works

 The intent is clarity.

-Fractional logistics leadership only works when scope, expectations, and accountability are explicit from the beginning.
+A Fractional Head of Logistics model only works when scope, expectations, and accountability are explicit from the beginning.

 Embedded Leadership & Stabilization

-Once the engagement begins, the initial focus is orientation and stabilization.
+Once the engagement begins, the initial focus is stabilization and analysis.

 This phase typically involves: